-Key Findings and EvidenceStandard met?3The written records showed that staff were in regular contact with parents by telephone and by letter, and that staff contact parents about any welfare issues relating to their children.
-The parents and carers who completed a questionnaire confirmed this.
-Children were able to have telephone contact with their parents.
-There are facilities for children to meet parents or other visitors in private and comfortable surroundings.3
+The written records showed that staff were in regular contact with parents by telephone and by letter, and that staff contact parents about any welfare issues relating to their children.
+Almost all the parents and carers who completed a questionnaire confirmed this.